 “You did,” I said.
 “In fact, you made one of the highest scores in the class.”

-After I said those words, some of the sadness retreated from Bertha’s face, but her head was still pointed down toward her lap.
+After I said, “In fact, you made one of the highest scores in the class,” some of the sadness retreated from Bertha’s face, but her head was still pointed down toward her lap.
 I continued.